Join our 4 month medical assistant program

 Do you need a certification to become a medical administrative assistant?

 Medical administrative assistants are not required to be certified.
-However, most healthcare organizations prefer to hire candidates who have completed a training program and earned a certification.
+However, most healthcare organizations prefer to hire candidates who have completed a training program and earned certification.

 Do you need a degree to become a medical administrative assistant?